Mac os x mysql root password reset

 The ampersand at the end of this command will make this process run in the background so you can continue to use your terminal.
 However, this command won't work right now because the grant tables aren't loaded.
-For MySQL 5.
+For MySQL 5.watch

 macos - Setting the MySQL root user password on OS X - Stack Overflow

 SET to reset the root password instead.
 The password has been changed, so you can now stop the manual instance of the database server and restart it as it was before.
 First, stop the instance of the database server that you started manually in Step 3.
 You can learn more in this Linux process management tutorial.
 The command should now prompt for the newly assigned password.